 ankur joined Watsi on March 12th, 2013.
-Eleven months ago, ankur joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. ankur's most recent donation supported Soriya, a 49-year-old cookie seller from Cambodia, to fund a mastoidectomy so she can hear clearly.
+Two years ago, ankur joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. ankur's most recent donation supported Erlando, a 3-year-old boy from Philippines, to fund corrective surgery for his birth condition.

 Soriya is a 49-year-old seller of children's cookies.
 She lives with her husband who is a policeman.
 Together they have two children: one son and one daughter.
 Her son is married, while her daughter still lives at home.
 She likes to cook, exercise, and watch Khmer movies on TV in her free time.
 Two years ago, Soriya had a severe ear infection.
 The infection caused a cholesteatoma, or an abnormal skin growth, to develop in the middle ear behind the ear drum.
 For this reason, Soriya experiences severe ear aches, ear discharge, and pain.
 She visited a private hospital and received ear drops, but her symptoms did not improve and it is difficult for her to hear and communicate.
 Our medical partner, Children's Surgical Centre (CSC), is helping Soriya to receive treatment.
 She traveled to visit CSC's care center where, on September 14th, she will undergo a mastoidectomy procedure in her left ear.
 During this procedure, ENT surgeons will remove the cholesteatoma.
 Now, CSC is requesting $925 to fund her procedure.
 This covers medications, supplies, and inpatient care.
 Soriya shared that she hopes that the ear infection will finally stop and her hearing will improve.